-- a.
-Any future development or redevelopment in the Conservation Area, including infill and back garden development, should be architecturally in keeping with adjacent buildings and appropriate in scale and massing; and - b.
-Materials for buildings, shop fronts and boundary walls should reflect the historic character, for example brick, render, clay tile, slate, stone and lime-based mortars.
+- iv.
+Any future development or redevelopment in the Conservation Area, including infill and back garden development, should be architecturally in keeping with adjacent buildings and appropriate in scale and massing; and - v.
+Materials for buildings, shop fronts and boundary walls should reflect the historic character, for example brick, render, clay tile, slate, stone and lime-based mortars. - vi.
+Specifically on shop signs efforts sould reflect the historic town centre and again reflect the historic character and be made of wood and not illuminated.